jbellis/jamm/README.md

 `java.lang.instrument.Instrumentation.getObjectSize` to get an estimate of the space required to store the given object.
 It is the safest strategy.

+### Instrumentation and specification

+This strategy requires `java.lang.instrument.Instrumentation` as the `Instrumentation` strategy and will use it to measure non array object.
+For measuring arrays it will use the `Specification` strategy way.
+This strategy tries to combine the best of both strategies the accuracy and speed of `Instrumentation` for non array object and the speed of SPEC for measuring array objects for which all strategy are accurate.
+For some reason `Instrumentation` is slower for arrays.

 ### Unsafe

 `MemoryMeter` will use `Unsafe.objectFieldOffset` to guess the object offset.